"It's not what we expected. You have a huge tumor”

 “I truly believe proton therapy helped me gain my voice back,” Tarra said.

 She is thankful to all of the doctors and staff at the MD Anderson Proton Therapy Center.
 “I don’t know if they realize what they mean to us patients.
 We appreciate them.
 We thank them every day in our prayers.
 Because of them, I am able to be a mom,” Tarra shared.

-Now, Tarra is busy chasing her one-year-old daughter and attending cheerleading and ice-skating activities with her other daughters.
+Now, Tarra is enjoying raising her daughters and attending cheerleading and ice-skating activities.

 I truly believe proton therapy helped me gain my voice back.